sebfisch/java-fun-code/README.md

 You can use you own Java Development Environment to work with the code.
 The minimum required Java Version is 11.
-The code has also been tested with Java 14.
+The code has also been tested with Java 14 and 20.

 Alternatively, you can install [Docker](https://docs.docker.com/get-docker/)